groupdocs-translation-cloud/groupdocs-translation-cloud-python/README.md

 It is easy to get started with GroupDocs.Translation Cloud, and there is nothing to install.
 Create an account at [GroupDocs Cloud](https://dashboard.aspose.cloud/#/) and get your application information, then you are ready to use [SDKs](https://github.com/groupdocs-translation-cloud)

 ## Release 20.8:
-- GroupDocs.Translation Python SDK
+- GroupDocs.Translation Cloud Python SDK
-- GroupDocs.Translation Java SDK

 ## Features: